Getty Center / Richard Meier & Partners Architects, California, J. Paul Getty Museum, Los Angeles, USA

 A 450-seat auditorium, west of the Getty Trust offices and the Art History Information Program, terminate the east elevation.
 The Getty Conservation Institution, The Getty Center for Education, and The Getty Grant Program take advantage of the climate through the use of loggias, pergolas and full-height glazing at the external perimeter.
 Along the more secluded western ridge, the Getty Research Institute for the History of Art and the Humanities completes the complex.

 The Getty Center was the first building to be LEED certified after the standard was established by the U.S. Green Building Council (USGBC) in 1998.
-It is a reflection of & Partners design philosophy that innately considers sustainable elements like natural light, circulation and energy saving technologies and materials.
+It is a reflection of Richard Meier & Partners design philosophy that innately considers sustainable elements like natural light, circulation and energy saving technologies and materials.

-Architect: & Partners, Architects LLP
+Architect: Richard Meier & Partners, Architects LLP

 Project Year: 1984-1997